DataS-DHSC/DHSCcookiecutter/{{ cookiecutter.repo_name }}/README.md

 Once you've added, [load these environment variables using `.env`][docs-loading-environment-variables].

+## Code of Conduct

+Please note that the {{cookiecutter.repo_name}} project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.

 ## License

 Unless stated otherwise, the codebase is released under the MIT License.
 This covers